 The next blunder that I see people make is forgetting what colour their luggage tag is and not keeping the little receipt to help you get off the ship.

-So, you’re given those coloured tags which you put on your bags, which you put out and you ask to keep the little tag and that’s what you show, often to get off, or to show that you are in that particular time stopped to get off the ship.
+You’re given those coloured tags, which you put on your bags.
+You then put the bags out and you ask to keep the little tag and that’s what you show to get off.
+Or to show that you are in that particular time slot to get off the ship.

-And often, you have to show that because they control you and without that they won’t let you off the ship and they make you wait until later.
+Often, you have to show that because they control the foot-fall and without that they may not let you off the ship.
+You could be asked to wait until later.

-The other big issue, of course, if you’ve forgotten your colour and you walk in to where all the bags are, where there could be thousands and thousands of bags, and you then have to try and remember what colour you are and where your bag could be.
+The other big issue is if you’ve forgotten your colour card and you walk in to where all the bags are.
+There could be thousands of bags, and you then have to try and remember what colour you are and where your bag could be.

-So really important, make sure you remember the colour and little tag.
-One thing I do, is you normally get a little piece of paper when you get those luggage tags, which will tell you your colour on that.
+It’s really important to remember the colour and the little tag.
+You normally get a little piece of paper when you get those luggage tags, which will tell you your colour.

-So, I just file that with my passport or my documents, so even if I have forgotten the little sheet, I have the original document that tells me what colour I am, and I know which colour and find my bags!
+So, I just file that with my passport or my documents.
+So, even if I have forgotten the little sheet, I have the original document that tells me what colour I am.
+And I know which colour I need to look for to find my bags!

 #9 Leaving your keycard in the cabin

 The next big blunder, although it’s not the end of the world, is people leaving their key card in their cabin.